 The Allstate Sugar Bowl has a rich history with the sport of basketball, as well as football.
 Dating back as far as 1936, the Sugar Bowl has sponsored basketball events in conjunction with the annual football classic.
 In addition, the Bowl has been a sponsor for multiple local events in the sport.
-In 2008, the Sugar Bowl Committee partnered with other local organizations to put together a successful bid to host the 2012 NCAA Men's Basketball Final Four, officially hosted by Tulane University.
-The Bowl also worked with Tulane and the Greater New Orleans Sports Foundation to host the 2013 NCAA Women's Basketball Final Four.
+In 2008, the Sugar Bowl Committee partnered with other local organizations to put together a successful bid to host the 2012 NCAA Men’s Basketball Final Four, officially hosted by Tulane University.
+The Bowl also worked with Tulane and the Greater New Orleans Sports Foundation to host the 2013 NCAA Women’s Basketball Final Four, a role which it will reprise for the 2020 NCAA Women’s Final Four.

 2014: East St. John Earns First-Ever Sugar Bowl CYO Title

 2013: East Jefferson Captures Allstate Sugar Bowl CYO Title

 2012: Overtime Shot Lifts Newman to Allstate Sugar Bowl CYO Title

 2011: Purple Knights Win Second Straight Allstate Sugar Bowl CYO Basketball Title

 2010: St. Augustine Edges Brother Martin for Allstate Sugar Bowl CYO Basketball Championship